 - (a) In General.
-Any request for attorney's fees and costs pursuant to 42 U.S.C. § 300aa-15(e) must be filed no later than 180 days after the entry of judgment or the filing of an order concluding proceedings under Vaccine Rule 10(d)(3) or 29. - (b) Decision on the Motion.
+Any request for attorney's fees and costs pursuant to 42 U.S.C. § 300aa-15(e) must be filed no later than 180 days after the entry of judgment or the filing of an order concluding proceedings under Vaccine Rule 10(d)(3) or 29, unless otherwise ordered.
+A timely motion for enlargement of time may be sought pursuant to Vaccine Rule 19.
+A motion for enlargement of time to file a request for attorney's fees and costs is timely if filed within 180 days following the entry of judgment or the filing of an order concluding proceedings. - (1) Contents of the Request.
+Petitioner must include any and all materials necessary to substantiate the request, including, but not limited to, the contents specified in the Second Supplement to Appendix B. Failure to include complete documentation in support of the request may result in the denial, or reduction in amount, of an attorney's fees and costs award. - (2) Untimely Request.
+Absent compelling circumstances, an untimely request for attorney's fees and costs may result in the denial, or reduction in amount, of an attorney's fees and costs award. - (3) Response and Reply.
+Respondent may file a response and petitioner may file a reply pursuant to Vaccine Rule 20.
+The failure of respondent to identify with particularity any objection to a request for attorney's fees and costs may be taken into consideration by the special master in the decision. - (b) Decision on the Motion.
 Except for a request for fees and costs arising under Vaccine Rule 34(b), the clerk will forward the fee request to the special master for a decision thereon.
 The decision of the special master on the fee request-including a request for interim fees-constitutes a separate decision for purposes of Vaccine Rules 11, 18, and 23.

 (As revised and reissued May 1, 2002; as amended Aug.
-2, 2005, July 13, 2009.)
+2, 2005, July 13, 2009, July 31, 2023.)